 - A land way under construction is not a trafficway if traffic is prohibited from entering by signing or barriers which are in conformance with applicable standards.
 However, if any part of the land way is open to traffic while the remainder is closed, that part which is open for traffic is a trafficway.
 Likewise, any temporary bypass of a construction site is a trafficway. - A land way temporarily closed to travel and marked by signing or barriers which are in conformance with applicable standards is not a trafficway even though used by authorized vehicles, such as maintenance vehicles, or when intentionally or inadvertently used by unauthorized vehicles.
-A land way open only to local traffic is not considered closed. - And others
+A land way open only to local traffic is not considered closed. - Road in a gated community that is only open to residents and their guests